-An employer who constantly employs people and whose wage bill for a six-month period reaches a certain limit set each year (€8,346 in 2018) is an employer with an insurance contract.
+An employer who constantly employs people or whose wage bill for a six-month period reaches a certain limit set each year (€9,822 in 2024) is an employer with an insurance contract.

 An employer with an insurance contract arranges its employees’ pensions with a separate pension insurance.

 The grounds for the contribution of an employer with an insurance contract depends on the total wage bill of the employer.
-As a rule, an employer with an insurance contract whose total wage bill is less than €2,0595 billion per year (in 2018) pays contributions to a fixed rate of 25.3% (in 2018; including the employee’s share of the contribution).
+As a rule, an employer with an insurance contract whose total wage bill two years ago (in 2022) is less than €2,252 billion per year pays contributions to a fixed rate of 25.12% (in 2024; including the employee’s share of the contribution).

-If the wage sum of the insured employees is more than €2,0595 billion per year, the disability pensions granted to the employees affect the employer’s contribution rate.
+If the wage sum of the insured employees is more than €2,252 billion per year, the employer’s contribution rate is affected by the premium category.
 A customer bonus that is company-specific and based on the customer relationship, may also reduce the contribution of an employer with an insurance contract.

-An employer who does not constantly employ people and whose wage bill for a six-month period is below a certain limit set each year (€8,346 in 2018) is an occasional employer.
+An employer who does not constantly employ people and whose wage bill for a six-month period is below a certain limit set each year (€9,822 in 2024) is an occasional employer.

 An occasional employer pays a fixed contribution under the Employees Pensions Act.
-In 2018, the contribution of an occasional employer is 25.3% (including the employee’s share of the contribution).
+In 2024, the contribution of an occasional employer is 26.12% (including the employee’s share of the contribution).